 “Mike was a very genuine, caring and warm-hearted guy with a great sense of humor,” Jackson said.

-A native New Zealander, Hopkins shared Oscars with sound editing partner Ethan Van der Ryn in 2003 and 2006 for “King Kong” and “Fellowship of the Ring.”
+A native New Zealander, Hopkins shared Oscars with sound editing partner Ethan Van der Ryn in 2006 for “King Kong” and in 2003 for “The Lord of the Rings: The Two Towers.”
 They also were nominated for 2007’s “Transformers.”

 The Herald reported a family celebration of Hopkins’ life was planned on Thursday.